-(2) Clear Zone.
-Clear zone must be provided for the driver at ends of on-site drive aisles and at driveway entrances, vertically between a maximum of 30 inches and a minimum of 8 feet as measured from the ground level.

-(a) Exceptions: does not apply to parking structures and underground parking.
-(3) Setback.
-Minimum 10-foot landscape setback must be provided between the property lines and parking areas and must comply with the following:

-(a) Must be planted with deciduous trees an average of not more than 30 feet on center and shrubs at least 30 inches in height which provide screening of vehicular headlights;

-(b) Native trees and shrubs are encouraged; and

-(c) Exceptions: Minimum 10-foot landscape setback does not apply to Duplexes and Townhouses.

-(4) Perimeter.
-Minimum five feet in width in all off-street parking and vehicular circulation areas, including loading areas and must comply with the following:

-(a) Deciduous trees located not more than 30 feet apart on average as measured on center;

-(b) Shrubs or ground cover, planted so as to achieve 90 percent coverage within three years;

-(c) Plantings which reach a mature height of 30 inches in three years which provide screening of vehicular headlights year round;

-(e) Exceptions:

-(i) Not required where off-street parking areas on separate lots are adjacent to one another and connected by vehicular access.

-(ii) Minimum of 10 feet in width for all conditional uses in residential zones.
-However perimeter landscaping does not apply to small lot subdivisions.

-(5) Transition.
-Minimum 10-foot landscaped transition area between parking and vehicle circulation areas and buildings and shared outdoor areas and must comply with the following:

-(a) Deciduous shade trees located at not less than 30 feet on center must be located in this transition area;

-(b) Groundcover plants mixed with low shrubs must completely cover the remainder of this area within three years;

-(c) Native trees and shrubs are encouraged; and

-(d) Exceptions: Minimum 10-foot landscaped transition area does not apply to Duplexes and Townhouses.

-(6) Landscape Island.
-Minimum 25 square feet per parking stall must be improved with landscape island areas and must comply with the following:

-(a) May be lower than the surrounding parking surface to allow them to receive stormwater run-off and function as water quality facilities as well as parking lot landscaping;

-(b) Must be protected from vehicles by curbs, but the curbs may have spaces to allow drainage into the islands;

-(c) Landscape separation required for every eight continuous spaces in a row;

-(d) Must be planted with one deciduous shade trees for every four parking spaces.
-Required trees must be evenly dispersed throughout the parking lot;

-(e) Must be planted with groundcover or shrubs;

-(f) Native plant materials are encouraged;

-(g) Landscape island areas with trees must be a minimum of 5 feet in width (from inside of curb to curb);

-(h) Required plant material in landscape islands must achieve 90 percent coverage within three years; and

-(i) Exceptions:

-(i) Landscape island requirements do not apply to Duplexes and Townhouses; and

-(ii) Landscape square footage requirements do not apply to parking structures and underground parking.

-Section 73C.220 - Commercial Parking Lot Landscaping Requirements. ommercial uses must comply with the following landscaping requirements for parking lots in all zones:

-(1) General.
-Locate landscaping or approved substitute materials in all areas not necessary for vehicular parking and maneuvering.

-(2) Clear Zone.
-Clear zone required for the driver at ends of on-site drive aisles and at driveway entrances, vertically between a maximum of 30 inches and a minimum of 8 feet as measured from the ground level.

-(a) Exception: does not apply to parking structures and underground parking.
-(3) Perimeter.
-Minimum 5 feet in width in all off-street parking and vehicular circulation areas, including loading areas and must comply with the following.

-(a) Deciduous trees located not more than 30 feet apart on average as measured on center;

-(b) Shrubs or ground cover, planted so as to achieve 90 percent coverage within three years;

-(c) Plantings which reach a mature height of 30 inches in three years which provide screening of vehicular headlights year round;

-(e) Exception: Not required where off-street parking areas on separate lots are adjacent to one another and connected by vehicular access.

-(4) Landscape Island.
-Minimum 25 square feet per parking stall must be improved with landscape island areas and must comply with the following.

-(a) May be lower than the surrounding parking surface to allow them to receive stormwater run-off and function as water quality facilities as well as parking lot landscaping;

-(b) Must be protected from vehicles by curbs, but the curbs may have spaces to allow drainage into the islands;

-(c) Islands must be utilized at aisle ends to protect parked vehicles from moving vehicles and emphasize vehicular circulation patterns;

-(d) Landscape separation required for every eight continuous spaces in a row.

-(e) Must be planted with one deciduous shade trees for every four parking spaces; Required trees must be evenly dispersed throughout the parking lot;

-(f) Must be planted with groundcover or shrubs;

-(g) Native plant materials are encouraged;

-(h) Landscape island areas with trees must be a minimum of five feet in width (from inside of curb to curb);

-(i) Required plant material in landscape islands must achieve 90 percent coverage within three years; and

-(j) Exceptions:

-(i) Landscape island requirements do not apply to Duplexes and Townhouses; and

-(ii) Landscape square footage requirements do not apply to parking structures and underground parking.

-(5) Driveway Access.
-For lots with 12 or more parking spaces, site access from the public street must be defined by:

-(a) Landscape area at least 5 feet in width on each side of the site access;

-(b) Landscape area must extend 25 feet from the right-of-way line; and

-(c) Exceptions: Does not apply to parking structures and under-ground parking which must be determined through the Architectural Review process.
+- (2) Clear Zone.
+Clear zone required for the driver at ends of on-site drive aisles and at driveway entrances, vertically between a maximum of 30 inches and a minimum of 8 feet as measured from the ground level. - (a) Exception: does not apply to parking structures and underground parking. - (3) Perimeter.
+Minimum 5 feet in width in all off-street parking and vehicular circulation areas, including loading areas and must comply with the following. - (a) Deciduous trees located not more than 30 feet apart on average as measured on center: - (b) Shrubs or ground cover, planted so as to achieve 90 percent coverage within three years; - (c) Plantings which reach a mature height of 30 inches in three years which provide screening of vehicular headlights year round; - (d) Native trees and shrubs are encouraged; and - (e) Exception: Not required where off-street parking areas on separate lots are adjacent to one another and connected by vehicular access. - (4) Landscape Island.
+Minimum 25 square feet per parking stall must be improved with landscape island areas and must comply with the following. - (a) May be lower than the surrounding parking surface to allow them to receive stormwater run-off and function as water quality facilities as well as parking lot landscaping; - (b) Must be protected from vehicles by curbs, but the curbs may have spaces to allow drainage into the islands; - (c) Islands must be utilized at aisle ends to protect parked vehicles from moving vehicles and emphasize vehicular circulation patterns; - (d) Landscape separation required for every eight continuous spaces in a row. - (e) Must be planted with one deciduous shade trees for every four parking spaces; Required trees must be evenly dispersed throughout the parking lot; - (f) Must be planted with groundcover or shrubs; - (g) Native plant materials are encouraged; - (h) Landscape island areas with trees must be a minimum of five feet in width (from inside of curb to curb); - (i) Required plant material in landscape islands must achieve 90 percent coverage within three years; and - (j) Exceptions: - (i) Landscape island requirements do not apply to Duplexes and Townhouses; and - (ii) Landscape square footage requirements do not apply to parking structures and underground parking. - (5) Driveway Access.
+For lots with 12 or more parking spaces, site access from the public street must be defined by: - (a) Landscape area at least 5 feet in width on each side of the site access; - (b) Landscape area must extend 25 feet from the right-of-way line; and - (c) Exceptions: Does not apply to parking structures and under-ground parking which must be determined through the Architectural Review process.